stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 Not all execution needs to be done through OKRs, so #stratapp has been designed with this real-world perspective in mind.
 That is, the 6 elements of collaboration power both the strategy tree and OKRs.
 So you can execute strategy in a way that best suits your business and each scenario.

+\#stratapp is powered by @org-design, so it works seamlessly for 5 to 500,000 employees.

 ### step #1 - start with the strategy tree

-Start with the strategy tree and the leadership team.
+Start with the strategy tree and the _leadership team_.

-We define the "leadership team" as the owner/CxOs or top 10 in the organization - whichever number is smaller.
+We define the _leadership team_ as the top 10 to 15 in the organization - this will be less for smaller companies.

-Keeping in mind that [most leaders know where they are heading](https://bit.ly/stratapp-engaging-people "engaging people"), it is strategy execution that rarely meets expectations.
+We start with the strategy tree and the leadership team because [most leaders know where they are heading](https://bit.ly/stratapp-engaging-people "engaging people"), it is strategy execution that rarely meets expectations.

 ### step #2 - evolve the strategy tree, be agile